Topics

 Can you insure NFTs?

 The simple answer is no — at least, you won’t easily find an NFT insurance policy from a reputable insurer.
-However, this is an important area for insurers, and policies for NFTs will likely arrive soon.
+However, policies for NFTs will likely arrive soon.

 Insurers base insurance premiums on data.
 For example, life insurance companies look at individuals similar to you as one factor to determine your risk of death and the price of your life insurance premiums.
 But because NFTs are a relatively new entity, it’s hard to find comparable data and price a token’s insurance premiums.